 Example: ___ did the job.

-I, you, he, she, it, we, and they all fit into the blank and are, therefore, subject pronouns.
+I, he, she, we, they, who, whoever, etc., all qualify and are, therefore, subject pronouns.

+Rule 2.
 Subject pronouns are also used if they rename the subject.
-They follow to be verbs such as is, are, was, were, am, and will be.
+They will follow to be verbs, such as is, are, was, were, am, will be, had been, etc.